Vicky Bullett: Professional career

+WNBA

 When the WNBA was founded in 1997, Bullett was assigned by the league to the Charlotte Sting in the Initial Player Allocation phase of the draft.
-Over the next three seasons, Bullett started in all 90 Sting games and averaged more than 10 points per game.
+Her debut game was played on June 22, 1997 in a 59 - 76 loss to the Phoenix Mercury.
+Despite the loss, Bullett recorded 8 points, 3 rebounds, 2 assists and 3 steals.
+Over the next three seasons, Bullett started in all 90 of the Sting's games and averaged more than 10 points per game.
 In all three seasons, the Sting reached the WNBA Playoffs.
 In 1999, Bullett was named as a reserve to the inaugural WNBA Eastern Conference All-Star team, and played in the All-Star Game as a substitute for the injured Rebecca Lobo.

-In January 2000, Bullett was traded to the Washington Mystics.
+In January 2000, Bullett was traded to the Washington Mystics for Shalonda Enis and a 2000 3rd-round pick (later turned out to be Jill Morton, who ended up never playing in the WNBA).
 Over the next three seasons, she started in all 96 of the Mystics' games.
 Bullett broke a WNBA record on July 3, 2001 by playing 55 minutes in the Mystics' quadruple-overtime victory over the Seattle Storm.
 Her cumulative WNBA accomplishments in six seasons included more than 800 field goals made, more than 1100 rebounds, more than 250 assists, more than 250 blocks, and more than 350 steals.

+Bullett's final WNBA game was Game 3 of the 2002 Eastern Conference Finals against the New York Liberty on August 25, 2002.
+In that game, the Mystics lost to the Liberty 57 - 64 with Bullett recording two points, two rebounds, one assist and one steal.

+Italy and Brazil

 Bullett was also a renowned professional basketball player in Italy through much of the 1990s.
 She played for Bari from 1990 to 1993, then for Cesena from 1993 to 1997.
 Four times during her career, Bullett was named an All-Star for the Italian league.
 In addition, Bullett played several years in Brazil for the Data Control/Fluminense professional team, which won the Brazilian league championship in 1998.